Secret tunnels hiding in real homes

 Luxurious private mansion, Melbourne, Australia

 Head down the tunnel and you'll find yourself in an impressive six-car garage, complete with a state-of-the-art lighting system – the ultimate way to highlight all of your favourite toys.
-The underground garage also boasts a sealed wine cellar that's perfect for storing priceless bottles of wine.
-As far as secret rooms go, this spectacular property definitely has a license to thrill!
+Take the incredible tour here.

 Coastal holiday home, Pembrokeshire, UK